ywata/dynamodb/README.md

 As the released jar files does not provide us any information for debug, the author modifies the environment to get some error information.

-1. enable log4j.rootLogger = ON in log4j.properties
+* enable log4j.rootLogger = ON in log4j.properties
-2. add log4j.xml
+* add log4j.xml

 This will help to understand the behaviour of DynamoDBLocal.

+The author created a script to downlod and patch the above changes.
+Go to script directory and run setupDynamoDBLocal.sh in the directory will prepare dynamodb local.